 In this phase, I:

-In this phase, improvement shifts from team-led work to leadership ownership.
+In this phase, leaders begin preparing to take ownership of the improvement system.
 I synthesize patterns observed across teams, surface system-level barriers, and support leaders in making the cross-cutting decisions that unlock the next level of progress.

 Rather than saving this work for the end, leadership engages in regular sense-making conversations throughout the engagement.
 By this stage, nothing is “new” — it is simply clearer.